MinjaeYun/2023fall/README.md

 Services webpage. <a href="https://cgu.policystat.com/policy/2194316/latest/"> https://cgu.policystat.com/policy/2194316/latest/</a>

 ## Instructor Feedback and Communication
-The best way to get in touch with me is ___.
+The best way to get in touch with me is by email.
 I will respond to email/voice messages within two business days.

 ## Expectations and Logistics
-This section can include guidance about completing readings before class, the preferred method of submitting a paper or assignment (e.g., hard copy, email, Sakai/Canvas, Dropbox), the preferred format, and the amount of time it will take to receive feedback on assignments.
-If you intend to use Sakai or other open source applications, this can be noted here.
-If discussion boards are to be included, a brief statement on netiquette, expected frequency of student postings, and the extent that the faculty or teaching assistant will participate should be noted.

 ## Accommodations for Students with Disabilities:
 If you would like to request academic